bharathklogan/MLND/projects/image_recognition/README.md

 ## Packages Required(Optional)

-You need to install the package the yaml in debain using the following command.
+You need to install the package the yaml in debain using the command below.
 This is required only if you want to test the file in yaml format.
-But I have implemented tool to convert the given csv file into 4 formats.
-Incase if only 2 formats is required for you, then you can skip this format and choose 2 out of remaining 3 formats.
+I have implemented tool to convert the given csv file into 4 different formats.
+In case, only 2 formats is required for you, then you can skip this format and choose 2 out of remaining 3 formats.

+### Command to install yaml package
 sudo apt-get install python-yaml

 ## Data Validation

-Data V
+Data will be validated as per the requirements i.e.,

+	1. Valid utf-8 characters for the hotel name.
+	2. Valid url.
+	3. Star rating cannot be negative.

+	If any of these requirement is not satisfied, then that particular row will be removed before writing into another format.

 ## Execution Instructions